AuPtZ/BenchmarkSS/www/tab_benchmark.md

 <div style="padding: 10px; text-align: center;">
 <img src="imgbm2.png" width = "50%" height = "30%" />
 </div>
-② Independently compile annotations from various sources and upload them into the Converter module to get a format-compatible annotation file. **Please note that the Converter module only returns drugs that are within the PTDs.**
+② Independently compile annotations from various sources and upload them into the Converter module to get a format-compatible annotation file. **Please note that the Converter module only returns drugs that are within the PTDs.
+In the current version, we have adopted the established practice of utilizing the 978 landmark genes from the LINCS L1000 database, as seen in prior research (PMID:28699633,35191375).**
 <div style="padding: 10px; text-align: center;">
 <img src="imgbm2.1.png" width = "50%" height = "50%" />
 </div>